 The visitation room at Raleigh Central Prison is small, dark and oppressive.
-It is divided in half by a thick glass sheet encased in a rusted steel frame.
+It is divided in half by a thick glass sheet, encased in a rusted, steel frame.
 The tiny space is stiflingly hot.
 If I stretch my arms, I can touch both concrete walls at the same time.
-The glare from the overhead light makes it difficult to see through the glass, while the constant screeching and clanging of metal doors outside the room makes it hard to hear anything at all.
-A small grate at the bottom of the glass sheet requires you to crane your neck to speak to the person on the other side.
+The glare from the overhead light makes it difficult to see through the glass.
+The constant screeching and clanging of metal doors outside the room makes it hard to hear anything at all.

-The purpose of all the security is to prevent any physical contact between an incarcerated person and their visitor.
-Despite numerous reports that have exposed the prisons in North Carolina as being grossly underfunded, it was clear that the state spared no expense in securing the visitation rooms for death row inmates.
+The purpose of the uncomfortable, tightly secured room is to prevent any physical contact between an incarcerated person and their visitor.
+Despite numerous reports exposing the prisons in North Carolina as being grossly underfunded, it was clear that the state spared no expense in securing visitation rooms for death row inmates.

 In June 2018, I came to Durham, North Carolina as a summer intern for the Center for Death Penalty Litigation.
 The Center has been a leading force in dramatically reducing the number of executions in the state.
 I had worked with incarcerated people before, but never with men and women who were condemned to death.
-For most people the death penalty is merely an abstract intellectual fascination, something to be debated in introductory philosophy classes or amongst friends and family whenever a particularly gruesome story made it onto the news.
-While I have never truly believed that there are people amongst us who are so evil, and so irredeemable, that they must be scrubbed from the earth as expeditiously as possible, I took this job, in part, because I wanted see for myself who these people were.
-I was interested in getting to know the men and women on death row as well as the lawyers who worked everyday to protect them from execution.
+For most people the death penalty is merely an abstract, intellectual fascination- something to be debated in introductory philosophy classes or amongst friends and family when a gruesome story made it onto the news.
+While I never truly believed that there are people who are so evil, and so irredeemable, that they must be scrubbed from the earth as expeditiously as possible, I was interested in getting to know the men and women on death row as well as the lawyers who worked everyday to protect them from execution.

-On this particular morning, I came to meet two death row inmates that the Center had been working with for years, named Rico and Jason.
+On this particular morning, I came to meet two death row inmates that the Center had been working with for years.
+Their names were Rico and Jason.
 Both men were incarcerated in their 20’s and had already served over a decade on death row.
-I took a seat on the metal stool in my side of the room, took out my new legal pad and began writing some notes.
+I collected my visitor pass, submitted to a pat-down search, passed through the metal detectors and made my way to the visitation room.
+I sat on the steel stool, took out my notepad and waited for Rico to arrive.

 The tournament was started 15 years ago by an inmate who has since been executed.
 The men compete each year as a way to break up the monotony of life on death row and to honour their deceased compatriot.
 North Carolina’s death row is one of the few, if not the only, death rows in the country that allows inmates to play in an organized basketball tournament.
 Rico describes the tournament as a small mercy.
 Even when he is unwell or not particularly interested in playing, he would never even consider sitting out.
 He feels it would be wrong not to play since death row inmates all across the country would relish the opportunity to play an organized sport.

 Rico tells me about his most recent game.
-His team starts out playing very well.
+His team started out playing very well.
 They are tenacious on defense and are moving the ball well on offence.
 Spectators, the other death row inmates, begin predicting an easy victory for Rico’s team.
-Then the opposing team makes a game-shifting substitution.
+Then the dynamic changes.
+The opposing team makes a game-shifting substitution.
 Eddie-B steps onto the court.
 Eddie-B is 65 years-old, he is the oldest man in the tournament, and has competed every single year that the tournament has been running.

 For some men, the tournament is the most important event of the year.
-This is perhaps no truer than for Eddie-B, who talks about the tournament all year long- visualizing and practicing his mid-range jump-shot.
-The other inmates know how much this game means to Eddie-B. He can’t jump or run like the other guys, his vision is fading and he has nagging knee and back pain.
+This is perhaps no truer than for Eddie-B. He talks about the tournament all year long, visualizing and practicing his mid-range jump-shot.
+He can’t jump or run like the other guys, his vision is fading and he has nagging knee and back pain.
 He moves gingerly up and down the court.
 But what Eddie-B does have is a picture perfect jump-shot.

 The moment he steps on the court, the crowd of inmate spectators explodes into chants of EDDIE-B, EDDIE-B, EDDIE-B. The tone of the game has changed drastically.
-The score no longer matters, what is important is that Eddie-B gets the ball.
+The score no longer matters.
+What is important is that Eddie-B gets the ball.
 After a few trips up the court, the point guard runs a play for Eddie-B. Using a screen and roll, Eddie-B gets free and receives a perfectly-timed chest pass.
 He squares up to shoot.
 His defender feigns a legitimate effort at blocking the shot while purposefully giving Eddie-B just enough room to get off an uncontested jump-shot.
 The ball leaves Eddie-B’s hands and lands perfectly into the bottom of the net.
 The crowd explodes.
-The crowd bangs on the bleachers with their hands, they yell, and jump up and down in excitement as Eddie-B jogs back on defence, a cool smile on his face.
+They bang excitedly on the bleachers with their hands.
+They know how important this moment is for Eddie-b.
+They yell, and jump up and down in excitement as Eddie-B jogs back on defence, a cool smile on his face.

 The death row unit of the prison will spend the next few weeks listening to Eddie-B breakdown every shot he hit.
-He will tell them every trivial detail of his thought-process during the game, about how the defense was running towards him but he did not hesitate, kept his composure, and scored.
+He will tell them every trivial detail of his thought-process during the game.
+He will remind them that though the defense was pressuring him, he did not hesitate, kept his composure, and scored.
 They won’t interrupt him or brush him off.
 They let him tell his story over and over again.
 The basketball game is spiritual for him.
 Some guys have religion, others read and write poetry, but for Eddie-B, this is his salvation.
 No one would dare take this away from him.
-They will let him live in his moment of glory even as he talks during their favourite television program, or as they read their books.
-They let Eddie-B leave death row and reimagine himself as an athlete and a superstar.
+They will let him live in his moment of glory even as he talks during their favourite television program, or while they are trying to read silently.
+They let Eddie-B leave death row and reimagine himself as a superstar.

-We get a knock on the door followed by a guard yelling that time is up.
+We get a knock on the door followed by a guard yelling that visitation time is up.
 We say our goodbyes.
-Rico puts his hand up against the glass and I press my own hand up against his on the opposite side of the glass.
+Rico puts his hand up against the glass and I press my own hand up against his on the opposite side.
 He is escorted away by the guards.